DATASCI 185: Introduction to AI Applications

 Recap of last class

-• We explored AI applications in healthcare and finance
+• We explored AI in healthcare and finance, comparing traditional ML with LLMs in each field

 • Healthcare: ML for imaging and risk scoring; LLMs for clinical notes, patient communication, and RAG-based Q&A

-• Finance: ML for credit scoring and fraud detection; LLMs for sentiment analysis and agentic workflows
+• Finance: ML for credit scoring, fraud, and trading; LLMs for sentiment analysis, finance-specific models (BloombergGPT, FinGPT), and agentic workflows

 • Optum case: healthcare costs as a proxy for needs penalised Black patients